LeonBonetti/15Minutes/GeniusAnswer/README.md

   }
 });
 ```
-Ok, although the callback function is very long to be understood, we just capture the search topic and change the index, depending on whether or not you have a next or previous page, we add the respective buttons to the message.
+Ok, although the callback function is very long, is easily to be understood, we just capture the search topic and change the index, depending on whether or not you have a next or previous page, we add the respective buttons to the message.

 ### Now your code need to be like this
 ```